diberry/azure-docs/articles/machine-learning/service/how-to-create-portal-experimentsbuild.md

 If you prefer a more code-based experience, you can also configure your automated machine learning experiments in Python with the Azure Machine Learning SDK.

-## Create a Machine Learning Service Workspace Resource in Azure
+## Use an existing Machine Learning Service Workspace Resource in Azure
-Click on this link to the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices) to create a Machine Learning Workspace.
-Enter Workspace name, select resource group, and set Location to West US 2, then click Create.
-Wait for deployment to complete, clicking on the Bell icon at the top of the page to launch deployed workspace.
+In this quickstart, use a Machine Learning Service Workspace resource created for you, found in the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices).

 ## Get started

 Navigate to the left pane of your workspace.
-Select Automated Machine Learning under the Authoring (Preview) section.
+Select **Automated Machine Learning** under the **Authoring (Preview)** section.

 ![Azure portal navigation pane](media/how-to-create-portal-experiments/nav-pane.png)